j-simmons-phd/iiac-workstation/README.md

 Follow the official [Installing Ansible on specific operating systems](https://docs.ansible.com/ansible/latest/installation_guide/intro_installation.html#installing-ansible-on-specific-operating-systems) instructions to install Ansible.
 Windows 11 users, remember to follow these instructions in your WSL2 Ubuntu environment.

 ## Install IIaC Toolchain

+### Windows 11 Users Pre-Installation Steps

+Note, these instructions must be run inside the WSL2 environment.

+1. Download the iiac-wsl2-env.yaml file to your computer by running `wget https://raw.githubusercontent.com/j-simmons-phd/iiac-workstation/main/iiac-wsl2-env.yaml`
+1. Apply the WSL2 specific environment variables to your .bashrc file by running `ansible-playbook -i,localhost ./iiac-wsl2-env.yaml`
+1. Source your .bashrc file to enable the new environmnet variables by running `source ~/.bashrc`

+### All Users Installation Steps

 Note, these instructions are for all users, including Windows 11 running inside a WSL2 environment.